wp-plugins/wp-fastest-cache/readme.txt

 = 0.7.8 =
 * Delete Minified Css & Js feature has been added
+* Update of Spanish translation
+* Update of Turkish translation
+* Update of Russian translation
+* Update of Ukrainian translation

 = 0.7.7 =
 * Optimisation of CSS minify